Braintree Lawn Mowing Services

 Professional Mowing Standards & Turf Health Principles for Braintree's Soil Conditions

-Braintree’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-The UMass Extension Turf Program recommends mowing heights of 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of Massachusetts shade mixes.
+Braintree's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow soils, and marine clay, each requiring tailored turf management.
+According to the UMass Extension Turf Program, optimal mowing heights are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of MA shade mixes.
 Always follow the One-Third Rule—never remove more than 1/3 of the grass blade at a time.
-Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce disease risk.
-Braintree’s acidic soils (pH 5.5-6.5) often require lime applications for optimal turf health, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.
+Sharpen mower blades every 20-25 hours of use to ensure clean cuts.
+Braintree’s soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for healthy turf.

 Braintree Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands, vernal pools, and other protected areas in Braintree is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn mowing near wetlands and protected areas in Braintree is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) from the Braintree Conservation Commission.
-Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to protect local habitats.
-Always verify jurisdiction and permitting requirements before mowing in these areas.
+Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Mowing restrictions are heightened during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties near sensitive habitats.

 Braintree Conservation Commission